apache/allura/pyforge/docs/guides/permissions.rst

 ---------------------------------------------------------------------

-Predicates are simple functions, several of which are defined in PyForge itself, and which can be added by any plugin, which return `true` if permission is granted, and false if it is not.
+Predicates are simple functions, several of which are defined in PyForge itself, and which can be added by any tool, which return `true` if permission is granted, and false if it is not.

 An example predicate function `has_project_access` takes two params, an object